cloneofsimo/lora/README.md

 $ lora_add PATH_TO_LORA1.safetensors PATH_TO_LORA2.safetensors OUTPUT_PATH.safetensors ALPHA_1 ALPHA_2
 ```

-alpha is the ratio of the first model to the second model. i.e.,
+Alpha is the ratio of the first model to the second model, i.e.,

 $$
 \Delta W = (\alpha_1 A_1 + \alpha_2 A_2) (\alpha_1 B_1 + \alpha_2 B_2)^T